Phone: (210) 695-3533

 1-1/2 – Cups Self-Rising Flour

 1-1/2 – Cups Milk

 Combine the peaches, 1 cup sugar, and water in a saucepan and mix well.
 Bring to a boil and simmer for 10 minutes.
 Remove from the heat.

 Mix remaining 1 cup sugar, flour, and milk slowly to prevent clumping.
 Pour mixture over melted butter.
 Do not stir.
 Spoon fruit on top, gently pouring in syrup.
-Batter will rise to top during baking.
+The batter will rise to the top during baking.
 Bake for 30 to 45 minutes.

 To serve, scoop onto a plate and serve with your choice of whipped cream or ice cream.

 1 Cup of Sugar

 In a medium mixing bowl, beat the sugar and salt into the egg yolks until thickened and pale yellow.
 Set Aside

 Bring the half and half to a simmer in a heavy medium saucepan.
 Slowly beat the hot half and half into the eggs and sugar.
 Pour the mixture back into the pan and place over very low heat or in a double boiler.
 Stir constantly with a whisk or wooden spoon until the custard thickens slightly.

 Remove from heat and pour the hot custard through a strainer into a large, clean bowl.
 Allow the custard to cool slightly, then stir in the cream and vanilla.
 Cover and refrigerate until cold or overnight.